taustation-fan/taustation-fan.github.io/README.md

 from the Tau Station team, it seems that at least the following major features are planned:

-* The ability to purchase *private ships*, and use them for travel.
 * *Crafting* items, which makes sense if you need something to sell.
 * Player *Syndicates*, cooperations of players that conduct business together.
-* More star system, starting with *Barnard's Star*.
+* More star systems, starting with *Barnard's Star*.
 * Prerequisites and Perks for career levels.
 * Modifications (*mods*), implanted electronic devices that modify attributes of the body.
 * More missions and artwork.